The Quality of School Climate and Safety indicator is one of the state indicators in Kentucky's accountability system.

 The indicator uses perception data from surveys that measure insight into the school environment.

 The Quality of School Climate and Safety survey contains two forms: Grades 3-5 and Grades 6-High School.
-Each form contains 30 statements for which students are prompted to respond whether they strongly agree, agree, disagree or strongly disagree.
+For 2021, each form contains 27 statements for which students are prompted to respond whether they strongly agree, agree, disagree or strongly disagree.
 All students in tested grades participate in the surveys.

 The survey items are available for each form: